lcy412/lcy412.github.io/content/revision notes/cumcm.md

 Our team's [winning paper](../../论文.pdf) is attached here for reference.

-If you want to know more about this paper and Mathematicl Modeling, you can visit the website of Haitong Lan(https://noisierier.github.io/p/my-mathematical-modeling/), one of my teammates.
+You can visit the website of Haitong Lan(https://haitonglan.github.io/), one of my teammates, to get more information.